location icon3, Barrel Yard, Vinery Way, London W6 0LQ

 Accommodation During Oktoberfest

-Wondering where to stay during Oktoberfest 2025?
+Wondering where to stay during Oktoberfest 2026?
 You’ll find several Oktoberfest accommodation options near Theresienwiese.
 For the cheapest Oktoberfest accommodation near Theresienwiese, look for serviced apartments in the area.
-You can stay with your whole group for an extended period at lower rates, with utilities included, options to cook meals, and lesser costs/time on commutes.
+You can stay with your whole group for an extended period at lower rates, with utilities included, options to cook meals, and lower costs/time on commutes.

-In fact, booking in the right location will help you take day trips to several nearby Bavarian towns and cities, including Regensburg and others.
-Check proximity to the U-Bahn while booking your apartment for easier access, while booking as early as you can.
+In fact, staying in the right location will help you take day trips to several nearby Bavarian towns and cities, including Regensburg and others.
+Check proximity to the U-Bahn while booking your apartment for easier access, and book as early as you can.
 The ideal timeframe is at least 3-6 months in advance to avoid the last-minute crowds.

 Oktoberfest Music, Parades & Events